tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 cipher_suite
 : The cipher suite used to encrypt ClientHelloInner.
-This MUST match a value provided in the corresponding `ECHConfig.cipher_suites` list.
+This MUST match a value provided in the corresponding `ECHConfigContents.cipher_suites` list.

 config_id
 : The configuration identifier, equal to